 I don’t care about Rebecca Chambers or Billy Coen.
 Zapping between characters was novel at best.
 There’s no denying that it’s a very nice looking game, but RE0 didn’t leave much of an impression, other than the feeling that Capcom wasted time sticking story where there didn’t need to be any.

-I really wanted to see the meeting between Chris Redfield and Leon S. Kennedy.
+I wanted to see the meeting between Chris Redfield and Leon S. Kennedy.
 Perhaps my expectations were too high, but it felt as though it was written by a ten year old.
-The whole story is clumsy and obvious, with the only mystery coming from how everyone ended up in this position.
+The whole story is clumsy and obvious.

-Nivens made for a half decent new addition—NIVEEEENNSSSS—but overall the only saving grace was getting to laugh at it via co-op.
-An overly bombastic and numbing affair.
+The only saving grace was getting to laugh at it via co-op.

 Weird name aside, CV took the first steps away from the old style as the camera started to follow Claire Redfield along corridors.
 But it suffered from two main issues.